 - Make yourself aware of the amount of time your child is using the internet, chat facilities, games consoles and their mobile phones and whether this is excessive - Carefully consider the location of the computer or laptop and whether your child would be better using it in a family area of the home - Search on Google for your child's name and any online usernames they use.
-This is a valuable exercise for you and them to be able to see exactly how much information other people can see about them with very little difficulty - Consider installing internet monitoring and filtering software - Talk to your child; both about the dangers of the internet, but also about their general usage be interested in what they are doing and keep dialogue open, so they feel able to talk to you if they do experience problems - Ask your child to (or help them) set up appropriate privacy settings on any social media sites. - Access the SafeToNet app for parents to help you safeguard your children from online risks like cyberbullying and sexting, whilst respecting your child's rights to privacy.
-The SafeToNet Foundation is providing UK families with free access to 1 million licences during coronavirus (Keeping Children Safe Online). - Tell your own son or daughter it is not their fault that they are being bullied - Make sure your child is fully aware that they must not be afraid to ask for help.
+This is a valuable exercise for you and them to be able to see exactly how much information other people can see about them with very little difficulty - Consider installing internet monitoring and filtering software - Talk to your child; both about the dangers of the internet, but also about their general usage be interested in what they are doing and keep dialogue open, so they feel able to talk to you if they do experience problems - Ask your child to (or help them) set up appropriate privacy settings on any social media sites. - Access the SafeToNet app for parents to help you safeguard your children from online risks like cyberbullying and sexting, whilst respecting your child's rights to privacy. - Tell your own son or daughter it is not their fault that they are being bullied - Make sure your child is fully aware that they must not be afraid to ask for help.